Differences between Elle Stone's "GIMP-CCE" and default GIMP-2.10 — unless you have a really good reason to the contrary, use default GIMP-2.10

 A well-behaved ICC RGB matrix profile is the kind of ICC profile that we use for normal image editing.
 These profiles are defined by their white point, colorants and TRC.
 In the current context we don't need to worry about profile white points.
 But understanding the two major differences between default and patched GIMP does require a discussion of colorants and TRCs.
 So here's a quick overview:

-Even though GIMP-CCE allows you to edit in any RGB working space, many editing operations only produce technically correct results if the RGB working space has a linear gamma TRC.
-This brings us to the second major difference between default and patched GIMP: As explained in Section E below, default GIMP decides for the user "behind the scenes" whether any given editing operation should be done using linearized RGB, whereas GIMP-CCE leaves this critically important editing decision up to the user.
+Even though GIMP-CCE allows you to edit in any well-behaved RGB working space, many editing operations only produce technically correct results if the RGB working space has a linear gamma TRC.
+This brings us to the second major difference between default and patched GIMP: As explained in Section E below, default GIMP has internal code that switches between linear and perceptual RGB, depending on the particular operation.
+All such code was removed from CCE, which means that when using CCE, you must convert the entire layer stack to another ICC profile color space whenever you want to change between operating on linear and perceptual RGB.

 Color management preferences, options, and built-in profiles